 Since being diagnosed with diabetes in 1997, Steve has become a source of inspiration for many diabetics.

-Having initially thought his career may be over, Steve sought the guidance of medical experts and went on to win his fifth gold medal at the Sydney Olympics.
-It was a pivotal moment in sporting history but for many people watching, it was proof that diabetes didn't have to mean the end to athletic achievement whether it is at the Olympics or at the local leisure centre.
+Having initially thought his career may be over, Steve sought the guidance of medical experts and went on to win his fifth gold medal.
+For many people watching, it was proof that diabetes didn't have to mean the end to athletic achievement whether it is at the Olympics or at the local leisure centre.

 "I decided very early on that diabetes was going to live with me, not me live with diabetes," says Steve.

 "There is no reason why you still can't achieve your dreams but it does take a lot of patience to work out the right routine.
 Diabetes isn't an exact science so it is not as easy following a set pattern.